-Thigh lift candidates often meet the following characteristics:
+Thigh lift candidates often:

-• Possess excess skin resulting from significant weight loss.
+- Possess excess skin resulting from significant weight loss

-• Experience excess soft tissue around the thigh area.
+- Experience excess soft tissue around the thigh area

-Your consultation with Tarak H. Patel, M.D.Dr.
-Tarak Patel, M.D. will evaluate your area of concern during your scheduled consultation.
-He will discuss the thigh lift procedure in detail with you and together you will devise a customized treatment plan.
+Dr. Tarak Patel, M.D. will evaluate your area of concern during your scheduled consultation.
+He will discuss the thigh lift procedure in detail with you, including potential risks and complications, and together you will devise a customized treatment plan.

-RecoveryMost patients return to work 1-3 weeks following surgery.
-Tightness and discomfort in the treatment area are common for the first few days after your thigh lift procedure, which can be controlled with the medication prescribed by Dr. Patel.
-Bruising and swelling should also be expected.
-A compression garment will need to be worn following the surgery to protect your incisions and to promote tightening and firming of the skin.
-Dr. Patel will monitor your progress and ensure proper healing at your follow-up visits.
+Bruising and swelling are the most common symptoms after surgery, and you will also be required to wear a compression garment to protect your incisions and to promote tightening and firming of the skin.
+Dr. Patel will monitor your progress to ensure proper healing at your follow-up visits.